redmacdev1988/photoFrontend/README.md

 ![Test Results](http://chineseruleof8.com/code/wp-content/uploads/2019/06/avl_subtree_ex.jpg)

 When we hit thaiM, we have a match.
 When we go left, there is no match at 'hobo'.
 Since we're in the subtree of a match already, we simply return.

+- We check to see if we're in a subtree of a match by looking at results.length.
+If results.length is still 0, that means there were not matches yet.
+And hence, we must continue with our binary search of a match.
+- If results.length >= 1, that means there was a match, and we are in the subtree of that match.

-This is because if the current node at 'hobo' does not match, its impossible for its children to have a match.
+The current node at 'hobo' does not match, its impossible for its children to have a match.

 If we were to go right, we hit 'thaiZ'.
 There is a match here.
 Thus, we need to hit both left and right nodes.
 .. and so on.